vidian/django-crud-hagi/README.md

 # How to install django for such as dumb beginner

+# Open readme.txt instead if this instruction its not clear

 Step 1 : Install virtualenv (make sure you already install and setup python in your PC)

 - This virutalenv or Virtual Environment allows you install python library locally only in your project directory, you can install it with this command 'python -m venv YOURVENVNAME'.